osm2pgsql-dev/osm2pgsql-website/_manual-v2/09-expire.md

 #### Expire Table

-*Version >= 1.9.0*{:.version} The expire table has three columns `zoom`, `x`, and `y`.
-A primary key constraints on those three columns makes sure that there is no duplicate data.
+The expire table has five columns `zoom`, `x`, `y`, `first`, and `last`.
+A primary key constraints on the first three columns makes sure that there is no duplicate data.
+The `first` and `last` columns contain the timestamp of the first time this tile was marked as expired and the last time, respectively.

-*Version >= 1.10.0*{:.version} The expire table has two additional columns `first` and `last` containing the timestamp of the first time this tile was marked as expired and the last time.
 These two timestamps can be used to implement various expiry strategies.

 You have to delete entries from this file after expiry is run.